you play the game well

 Abuse is not always obvious.

 My goal is not to throw anyone under the bus and I know some of you know who this is about.
 This is my story, my project and my alchemy.
 I do not think or believe this person is a terrible person or intending to hurt others.
-But he is deeply unwell mentally and physically and hurting people hurt people.
+But people who are in these situations can be deeply unwell mentally and physically and hurting people hurt people.

 The first night I met you I said I love snakes referring to your snake tattoo and you said “don’t get bit”.